jyhong1/332project/Weekly Progress report/Week3.md

 4. more functions [about sbt](https://www.scala-sbt.org/1.x/docs/)

 ### JeongHunP(박정훈)
-* gensort algorithm study
+* gensort algorithm study [O] - understand the workflow of the project
-* research additional network structure
+* research additional network structure [O] - grpc/protobuf base study [ScalaPB](https://scalapb.github.io/)
-* implement base structure of network and setup
+* implement base structure of network and setup [X] - will be done until next week

 ## 2. Goal of the week
 * Generate input data with small size